ReevesA1/ansible-bootstrap/README1.md

 }
 ```
 ### Setup Latest PowerShell
-- Install Winget with the latest version of Powershell. ( I think winget is installed by default? if not add that section here as well as in script)
+- Install Winget with the latest version of Powershell.
-  - FYI I need to use winget to allow the installation of modules, because choco wouldn’t because of where the directory is stored under choco?.
+  - FYI I need to use winget version to allow the installation of modules, because choco wouldn’t because of where the directory is stored under choco?.
   - FYI I thought that admin wouldnt be able to see and use my $profile but it does recognise it!!!!
   - `winget install Microsoft.PowerShell`
 ### Windows Terminal Setup